Dr. Frank J. Hayden Secondary School: Events at Hayden

 The school's Social Justice Council organizes a Pink Day in October where students were encouraged to wear pink and donate to charities focused on and promoting awareness of breast cancer.

 Hayden also hosts an annual Winter Semi Formal, organized by the Student Council.
 Student Council also orchestrates Inside Ride, a fundraiser to raise money for children with cancer by gathering sponsors and riding stationary bikes.
 Staff at Hayden coordinate an annual lip dub, where the student body lines the walls of Hayden and mouth the lyrics to a song to create a promotional video for future students.
+The school recently celebrated its 10th Year Anniversary, where both former and current student and staff enjoyed the festivities.